 Fearing China's hypersonic weapons, US Navy seeks to arm ships with Patriot missiles

-Integrating the Lockheed Martin-made missiles with ships' air defenses comes amid simmering tension in the Indo-Pacific region as China rapidly modernizes its military, and in the wake of successful missile defense efforts in Ukraine and the Middle East.
+Integrating the Lockheed Martin-made missiles with ships' air defences comes amid simmering tension in the Indo-Pacific region as China rapidly modernised its military, and in the wake of successful missile defence efforts in Ukraine and the Middle East.

 He said there was strong interest from foreign governments adding that the US Army wants to more than double production in coming years.